voxpelli/eslint-config/README.md

 * :wrench: [`jsdoc/tag-lines`](https://github.com/gajus/eslint-plugin-jsdoc/blob/main/docs/rules/tag-lines.md) – *changed* – to enforce an empty line between description and tags, but disallow them elsewhere.
 * :mute: [`jsdoc/valid-types`](https://github.com/gajus/eslint-plugin-jsdoc/blob/main/docs/rules/valid-types.md) – *deactivated* – to improve use with [types in js](https://github.com/voxpelli/types-in-js).

-* :mute: [`mocha/no-mocha-arrows`](https://github.com/lo1tuma/eslint-plugin-mocha/blob/master/docs/rules/no-mocha-arrows.md) – *deactivated* – while [Mocha discourages arrow functions](https://mochajs.org/#arrow-functions) I find it more readable to use them + I find it safe when type checking ones test files as then the type checking will notify one when one tries to do a `this.setTimeout()` or similar in an arrow function where there is no such local context
+* :mute: [`mocha/no-mocha-arrows`](https://github.com/lo1tuma/eslint-plugin-mocha/blob/master/docs/rules/no-mocha-arrows.md) – *deactivated* – while [Mocha discourages arrow functions](https://mochajs.org/#arrow-functions) I find it more readable to use them + I find it safe when combined with type checking as then the type checking will notify one when one tries to do a `this.setTimeout()` or similar in an arrow function where there is no such local context

 * :mute: [`n/no-process-exit`](https://github.com/eslint-community/eslint-plugin-n/blob/master/docs/rules/no-process-exit.md) – *deactivated* – added by `plugin:n/recommended`, but deactivated in favor of [`unicorn/no-process-exit`](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/master/docs/rules/no-process-exit.md)